SRA-VJTI/Pixels_Seminar/2_build_systems/readme.md

 ### Install OpenCV

 Before using this Makefile, you need to install OpenCV.
-You can install OpenCV by running the make install command.
+You can install OpenCV by running the `make install` command.
-Build the project

 ## Building